-HUD’s funding of the City of Tucson Community Services Department’s application for the Lead-Based Paint Hazard Control Program, will target and serve low to very-low income families with children under six years of age— residing or frequenting owner occupied or rental housing built prior to 1978.
-Over a three-year period, the City and it’s partners will use $3,000,000 of HUD funding in combination with cash, in-kind matching, and leveraged contributions of $3,846,456.
+HUD’s funding of the City of Tucson Housing and Community Development Department’s application for the Lead-Based Paint Hazard Control Program will target and serve low to very-low income families with children under six years of age— residing or frequenting owner occupied or rental housing built prior to 1978.
+Over a three-year period, the City and its partners will use $2,900,000 of HUD funding to directly assist an estimated 180 vulnerable households.

 Our goals and objectives are nine fold:

 - We will eliminate and/or control all identified lead hazards in 180 housing units for low to very-low income families with children under six years of age.

 - We will conduct recruitment and training of minority and low-income lead contractors and worker.

 - We will conduct outreach programs in the training faith-based and grass-roots organizations.

 - We will provide opportunities to participants in the training programs.